MichealRollins-Green/Driver-ASE/README.md

 tar -jxvf samtools-1.3.1.tar.bz2(your version number may be different)

-Change the name of the directory to samtools.

 remove or backup the archive.

-cd samtools
+cd into the extracted archive and run the commands below.

 ./configure

 make

 sudo make install

+find where samtools was installed.

+which samtools

 #### shapeit(GLIBC v2.12 if using Centos or other distrobutions that don't support GLIBC version 2.20)